Sell Your Mineral Rights in Loving County, TX

 Delaware Basin

-Delaware (Sand)
+Delaware Sand

 Delaware Basin

-How a Mineral Rights Sale Actually Works
+How a Mineral Rights Sale Works in Practice

-You Get an Offer (or Request One)
+You Get an Offer

 Closing and Payment

-Tax Considerations
+Tax Implications

-What to Know About Loving County and Texas Mineral Law
+What to Know About Loving County Specifically

-Recording Deeds in Loving County
+Recording Your Deed in Loving County

-Texas Does Not Have Forced Pooling
+Texas Has No Forced Pooling

 Non-Participating Royalty Interests (NPRIs)

-Why Some Loving County Owners Are Selling Right Now
+Why Some Owners Are Selling Now

 Questions We Hear From Loving County Owners